-That being said, they evidently want the masses to believe that this managed decline is motivated by an impending societal collapse, which is the main purpose of the “Climate Change” psyop.
-Remember ‘The Graph,’ a boom/bust simulation that some people of Pine Tree Twitter turned into a religious idol?
+That being said, the ruling class evidently want the masses to believe that this managed decline is motivated by an impending societal collapse, which is the main purpose of the “Climate Change” psyop.
+You may remember ‘The Graph,’ a boom/bust simulation that some people on the Right turned into a religious idol.
 It was concocted by the Club of Rome, an organization founded by oil baron David Rockefeller.
 The Club of Rome released a book called The First Global Revolution, in which they admitted that the myth of climate apocalypse was invented to terrify humanity into “global unity” (i.e. into embracing one-world government).

 It’s difficult to predict the Globalist end-game but they have dropped a lot of hints over the years.
 It will undoubtedly involve transhumanism, robots, and AI.
 It may involve a two-tier caste system, whereby the elite inhabits a technologically superior breakaway civilization.
 They definitely plan to abolish rural living, livestock farming, and so on.
 They’re aiming for total technocratic micromanagement of the entire human race, down to the biological level, so letting people live freely in the forests and fields is obviously unacceptable.
 Elites plan to force the slave caste into giant bug hive Smart Cities™ (a la Agenda 21), where they will subsist on a diet of maggot paste and lab-grown “meat.”
 If Bill Gates’ recent patents are anything to go by, then the plebeian masses may be used as literal livestock for biological energy farming, like the Matrix.
 [I know that sounds insane but I assure you that the patent is real: WO/2020/060606 (“2020 666”) ‘Cryptocurrency System Using Body Activity Data’].